Beta-Cygni-A/SimpleConsoleLibrary/Documentation.md

 Each level can have a physics file to enable jumping, falling, running, skidding...

-Every so often endl>> will be used since it not only moves cursor to new line but most importantly, flushes the buffer.
+Every so often use the clear buffer function to flush the buffer.

 Might use header file from sfml or oldconsoleengine to grab control of the console due to might have print speed issues due to how consoles work unless we grab control of it.
+Also, you have the problem of console waits for user input so....yeah need to grab that console.

 Replacement of inputs/returns with references is for efficency due to current is done by copying the value instead of passing/looking at original value.
 Copying costs perfomance and due to being a copy, it can be diffrent from the value copied and if you make changes to it, it will only be to the copy.